myrrlyn/apocrypha.es/priv/archive/1kmccj.md

 > primitive society.
 Without further ado: here is “The Lizards of the Swamps”.
 {:tag="aside" .foreword}

-The Argonians (in their language, Jel, Saxhleel, pronounced ['zaɣɦleil] as opposed to the Imperial pronunciation ['sækslil], meaning “people of the Root”, a reference to their relation with the Hist trees) of Black Marsh are a reptilian people often looked down upon by the other races.
+The Argonians (in their language, Jel, Saxhleel, pronounced [‘zaɣɦleil] as opposed to the Imperial pronunciation [‘sækslil], meaning “people of the Root”, a reference to their relation with the Hist trees) of Black Marsh are a reptilian people often looked down upon by the other races.
 Indeed, Argonians, along with the Khajiit, are (wrongly) classified as “beasts” by the races of Mer